feeph/pypackage-template/README.md

 Please resist the temptation to move the code into a 'src/' directory.
  - `mypy` won't like that and complain the names don't match.
- - `pdm` will fail to package the code properly.
+ - `uv` will fail to package the code properly.

 This is a sideeffect of using a namespace package.
 We must not create an `__init__.py` file in the top-level directory and that confuses some tools.